What type of services does Meridian Services provide?

 What kind of community integration does Meridian Services do with the people it serves?

-Meridian Services strives to ensure that the consumers whom we serve are integrated into the community through support of community job placement, recreational groups and outings, community education and/or church activities, day camps, school groups, and participation in clubs and various community organizations, according to each individual’s interest.
+Meridian Services strives to ensure that the persons served whom we serve are integrated into the community through support of community job placement, recreational groups and outings, community education and/or church activities, day camps, school groups, and participation in clubs and various community organizations, according to each individual’s interest.
 When we first establish services with an individual, we ask them about their interests and decide together how those interests can be made a part of that person’s life.
 Our staff members are then available to assist as necessary so that the individuals can do the activities of their choice.
 Activities include regularly scheduled and one time events, and may include going to the movies, bowling, dances, community education classes, connection with peer groups, the Mall of America, Valleyfair, Twins baseball games, and so on.

 Yes, families and friends are welcomed anytime at the SLS site and are encouraged to visit.
 While there are no established visiting times, considerations to the other residents in the house and activity schedules would need to be made.